vernig/twilio-unit-testing-serverless/README.md

 # Unit testing with Jest for Twilio Serverless environment

-This repo wants to be an example of how to perform automated test with Jest on your Twilio Serverless environment.
+This repo is an example of how to perform automated test with Jest on your Twilio Serverless environment.
 The idea is to perform the test without having to spin a web server, making this the ideal way to test your functions in a automated environment (CI/CD).

 The base of the repo is a new serverless project created with:

 ```
 twilio serverless:init my-project
 ```
-No template have been used to create this repo.
+No template has been used to create this repo.
 More info can be found on the official [Twilio Serverless Toolkit documentation page](https://www.twilio.com/docs/labs/serverless-toolkit).

 Apart from the test assets (more on them later) a new function called `custom-response` has been added to show how to test `Twilio.Response` responses.

 # Simple Test

-The first example of test, is in `test\hello-world.test.js`.
-This one is used to test the default `hello-world.js` function.
-This function is supposed to return a TwiML for a voice response.
+The first example of a test, is in `test\hello-world.test.js`.
+This is used to test the default `hello-world.js` function.
+This function is supposed to return a TwiML document for a voice response.
 In the test file, we use Jest's `expect().toBe()` to check the content TwiML.

 ## Token function

-First thing we define a `tokenFunction` which rapresent the function we want to test.
+First thing we define a `tokenFunction` which represents the function we want to test.
 This is included using:
 ```javascript
 const tokenFunction = require('../functions/hello-world').handler;
 ```